 Even if a defendant is acquitted at trial of the actions that led to the death, a civil case may still be successful.
 In the same vein, a conviction in criminal court cannot guarantee that a civil court will order the defendant to pay damages.

 The Indiana wrongful death statute also outlines the potential compensation that an estate can claim in its case.
-The main core of the case will often focus around collecting compensation for outstanding medical bills, funeral costs, and burial expenses.
+The main core of the case will often focus around collecting compensation for economic damages, like outstanding medical bills, funeral costs, and burial expenses.
 These payments are only intended to pay off any costs associated with the death that are not covered by insurance.

 The statute also imposes a strict statute of limitations on when a representative can bring a wrongful death claim.
 The law says that a plaintiff has only two years from the date of death to file a case in court.
 This is a short period of time, especially for such an important matter, so contact a Chesterton wrongful death lawyer today.